httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 The dictionary must be treated with the same security precautions as the content, because a change to the dictionary can result in a change to the decompressed content.

+The dictionary is validated using a SHA-256 hash of the content to make sure that the client and server are both using the same dictionary.
+The strength of the SHA-256 hash algorithm isn't explicitly needed to counter attacks since the dictionary is being served from the same origin as the content.
+That said, if a weakness is discovered in SHA-256 and it is determined that the dictionary negotiation should use a different hash algorithm, the "Use-As-Dictionary" response header can be extended to specify a different algorithm and the server would just ignore any "Available-Dictionary" requests that do not use the updated hash.

 ## Reading content